What Is Crack Filling?

 Water seepage is the number one reason why crack filling is such a big deal.
 Just like how sealcoating prevents water from settling into little pores in the surface and causing the degradation of the asphalt, crack filler acts as a heavy duty patch, restoring the non-porous attributes to asphalt with large working cracks.

 The second reason you should fill the cracks in your asphalt is vegetation will begin growing in them.
 As the roots on vegetation get bigger, the plant root can actually push the pavement up and create even more damage.
 Even worse, if water does penetrate the crack and seeps under the asphalt surface, this will almost always create a soft spot which in turn can create a Pot Hole.

-All of these conditions can be avoided by practicing good asphalt maintenance and keeping these cracks filled as they occur and then sealcoating to for added protection and preventative maintenance against the elements.
+All of these conditions can be avoided by practicing good asphalt maintenance such as keeping these cracks filled as they occur and then sealcoating to for added protection and preventative maintenance against the elements.

 Asphalt crack sealing is a maintenance method in which hot sealant is applied to working cracks to prevent water intrusion.

 - Working cracks are horizontal and/or vertical movements in cracks greater than 0.1 inches.

 - An example of working cracks is a transverse crack.